timeoutdigital/docless/src/main/tut/README.md

 ```
 This not only provides better means for abstraction that JSON or YAML
 (i.e. variable binding, high order functions, implicit conversions, etc.), but
-also opens up the possibly to integrate Swagger documentation more tightly to
+allows to integrate API documentation more tightly to
-our application code.
+the application code.

 ### Aggregating documentation from multiple modules